So, you’ve made your millions, and now you want to know how to cash out Bitcoin? Well, this guide will tell you everything you need to know!

 LocalBitcoins is just one of the P2P exchanges that allow you to cash out your Bitcoin — there are many others.
 The important thing to remember is that the exchange has an escrow, and NEVER send your Bitcoin to a buyer before they have paid!

-If you have read our guide from start to finish, you should now know how to cash out Bitcoin!
-We have shown you two different methods — the broker exchange way and also the peer-to-peer way.
+If you have read this guide from start to finish, you should now know how to cash out Bitcoin!
+We have shown you two different methods — the crypto exchange way (Binance, but, it works almost the same with Kraken, Kucoin, and any other top-tier exchange), and also the peer-to-peer way.

 They both have their advantages and disadvantages.
-Coinbase can be more convenient and safe for beginners, whilst LocalBitcoins allows you to remain anonymous and sell at a higher price.
+Binance can be more convenient and safe for beginners, whilst LocalBitcoins allows you to remain anonymous and sell at a higher price.

 So, which did you prefer?
-Are you going to use a broker to cash out Bitcoin, or a P2P exchange?
+Are you going to use a broker for cashing out Bitcoin, or a P2P exchange?